jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>The problem with the world is that fools and fanatics are always so certain of themselves and wiser people so full of doubts.</em><br /> -- Bertrand Russell</p>
+<p><em>The bad reputation UNIX has gotten is totally undeserved, laid on by people who don't understand, who have not gotten in there and tried anything.</em><br /> -- Jim Joyce, former computer science lecturer at the University of California</p>